warren/perdicis-notes/content/Web game LAN tourney rules.md

         - [Costcodle](https://costcodle.com/) - Guess the price of the Costco product
         - [Muni Routle](https://muniroutle.com) - Guess the SF Muni route based on shape
         - [Angle](https://angle.wtf/) - Guess the geometric angle
-    - For certain games in the Wheel of Wordle, the challenging team may choose between making the competition speed-based (fastest answer wins) or golf-based (lowest guess count wins).
+    - For certain games in the Wheel of Wordle, the challenging team may also choose whether the competition is speed-based (fastest answer wins) or golf-based (lowest guess count wins)
 * Point distributions TBD.
 Tentatively:
-    * Team with the highest score is awarded `num_of_teams - 1` points
+    * Each round, the team with the highest score earns `num_of_teams - 1` points
-    * Every other team gets progressively less depending on their score.
+    * Other teams earn less depending on their score
-    * The competition ends when either a team hits some point threshold or we play some number of games.
+    * The competition ends when either a team hits some threshold of points or we play some number of games

 RSVP: https://partiful.com/e/XPheS7AGUwxHXZObm1di